yowainwright/intrinsic-dependencies/README.md

 }
 ```

-And then add a command to your node scripts to run in your ci:
+And then add a command to your node scripts to run in your ci (or where ever):

 ```json
 "scripts": {